urbaman/HomeLab/Kubernetes/Prometheus-Stack/readme.md

 ```bash
 kubectl delete pod <pod-name> -n kube-system
 ```

+**Note:** When using microk8s, the above settings about bind addresses are in `/var/snap/microk8s/current/args/`, specific files for each service.
+Remember the services are not pods, you'll need to set appropriate endpoints to properly scrape their metrics (see note later on).

 Get the helm value file and add all your namespaces.
 Add others and upgrade the deploy if needed.